acromondx/acromondx-blog/content/posts/hello-world.md

 My first blog post is right here.
 I suppose I've now beaten Mr. Procrastination.

-Right now, I have no clue what type of stuff I will publish on this site.
+Right now I have no clue what type of stuff I will publish on this site.
 I might write about things I find fascinating.

 ### About the blog
 I am a big fan of static site generators (**SSGs**).
 That's why when the time came for me to create my blog, I only considered static site solutions (I'm sorry WordPress 🤣).